 Born in Brooklyn, New York, Dr. Katz grew up in Central New Jersey and earned his medical degree at Mount Sinai’s School of Medicine in New York.
 He completed both his internship and his residency at the University of Medicine and Dentistry of New Jersey.
-Dr. Katz has been practicing in Florida for most of his career and as a partner at Florida Eye for the last five years.
-Dr. Randy Katz is an experienced ophthalmologist and surgeon, having diagnosed and treated thousands of patients suffering from macular degeneration, diabetic retinopathy and other retinal conditions over the years.
-Well respected by his peers, he spends much of his time taking on cases other surgeons shy away from, specifically those involving trauma situations, newborns and young children.
-Dr. Katz is the only retinal specialist eye doctor in Palm Beach County treating retinopathy of prematurity, a condition that when left untreated, leads to irreversible blindness in children.
+Dr. Katz has been practicing in Florida for most of his career and as a Florida Eye partner for the last five years.
+Dr. Randy Katz is an experienced ophthalmologist and surgeon, having diagnosed and treated thousands of patients suffering from macular degeneration, diabetic retinopathy, and other retinal conditions.
+Well respected by his peers, he spends much of his time taking on cases other surgeons shy away from, specifically those involving trauma situations, newborns, and young children.
+Dr. Katz is the only retinal specialist eye doctor in Palm Beach County, treating retinopathy of prematurity.
+When left untreated, the condition leads to irreversible blindness in children.

-Dr. Randy Katz served for several years on the State Diabetics Advisory Council, to which he was appointed by Florida Governor Charlie Christ.
-He is also a member of numerous professional organizations, including the American Medical Association, the Florida Medical Association, the Vitreous Society, The Mount Sinai Medical School Alumni Association and Schepens International Society.
+Dr. Randy Katz served for several years on the State Diabetics Advisory Council, to which Florida Governor Charlie Christ appointed him.
+He is also a member of numerous professional organizations, including the American Medical Association, the Florida Medical Association, the Vitreous Society, The Mount Sinai Medical School Alumni Association, and Schepens International Society.
 He has also held a faculty position as an Adjunct Clinical Assistant Professor at Nova Southeastern University in Fort Lauderdale.

-Licensed to practice medicine in Florida, New York and New Jersey, Dr. Randy Katz is affiliated with JFK Medical Center in Atlantis, Bethesda Medical Center in Boynton Beach and West Boca Medical Center in Boca Raton.
-He is a frequent lecturer at medical society meetings and has been involved in numerous studies and clinical trials in the field of retina.
-Most recently, Dr. Katz was a principal investigator in the Lucentis trials for Wet ARMD and is currently involved in numerous clinical trials for a variety of eye concerns.
-(Please see our current clinical trial informationor call our study coordinator at 1-888-201-7451.)
-His work and findings are often published in medical journals.
+Licensed to practice medicine in Florida, New York, and New Jersey, Dr. Randy Katz is affiliated with JFK Medical Center in Atlantis, Bethesda Medical Center in Boynton Beach, and West Boca Medical Center in Boca Raton.
+He is a frequent lecturer at medical society meetings and is involved in numerous studies and clinical trials in the field of retina.
+Dr. Katz was also a principal investigator in the Lucentis trials for Wet ARMD and is currently involved in numerous clinical trials for various eye concerns.
+(Please see our current clinical trial information or call Margo Dague, our study coordinator: (561) 736-5055.)

 A workaholic at heart, when he does find some free time, Dr. Katz spends it with his family.